koenrane/KR-new-site/content/lessons-i-ve-learned-from-self-teaching.md

 ![](https://assets.turntrout.com/static/images/posts/file-20181128-32221-536vvw.avif?ixlib=rb-1.1.0&q=45&auto=format&w=1000&fit=clip)
 <br/>Figure: A wrong model.

-But I got nerd-sniped into trying to understand how the electron standing wave only has solutions for certain energy levels, which is a result of quantum mechanics (or so I remember reading).
+I got nerd-sniped into trying to understand how the electron standing wave only has solutions for certain energy levels, which is a result of quantum mechanics (or so I remember reading).
 I couldn't understand why, and so the knowledge felt "fake."

 It wasn't like I explicitly reasoned "this model is wrong and so I'm not going to keep reading this book", it felt more like...
 I just wasn't that hungry to learn this, because it wasn't "real."
 And I gradually stopped returning to that book.